linsyking/vg151-docs/source/l7/lab7.rst

 You have to learn how to manage memory by yourself in p2. (although in the real world it's **not recommended** to manage the memory by yourself)

 We use :program:`msan, asan, lsan, ubsan` to perform the checks.
 The feedback is very clear.
-It shows the trackbacks and tell you where the problem is in your source files.
+It shows the track-back and tell you where the problem is in your source files.

 Alternative memory checking tools are :program:`valgrind` (not available on Windows).
 For Windows users, you can either try searching tools online or use WSL.

-Attendence Quiz
+Attendance Quiz
 ---------------

-Please do the attendence quiz on Canvas now.
+Please do the attendance quiz on Canvas now.